15-year-old Gauff upsets '19 champ Osaka at Australian Open

 There were the occasional signs that Gauff is not a fully formed player — or person — just yet.
 For example, leading by a set and a break, serving at 1-0, 40-15, Gauff double-faulted twice in one game to get broken for the first time.
 It was a rare lapse, though — and one to be expected at this stage of her life and career.

-One reminder of just how young Gauff is: Most of the entrants in the junior Australian Open are older than she is.
+One reminder of just how young Gauff is: Most of the entrants in this year's junior Australian Open are older than she is.

+Another: She is taking online classes and said she's been given permission to turn in homework late, “considering the circumstances.”

-And another: She doesn't have an official driver's license quite yet, still practicing behind the wheel with a learner's permit.
+Yet another: She doesn't have an official driver's license quite yet, stuck practicing behind the wheel with a learner's permit.

 That all helped Gauff become the first American in 30 years to reach at least the third round in each of her first three major appearances.